XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 The mechanics of issuing a stablecoin are not complicated.

-1. Decide on the 3-character name for your stablecoin.
+1. Decide on the name for your stablecoin (either following the 3-character ISO standard or using a 160-bit hex string.
+See [Currency Codes](currency-formats.html#currency-codes)).
 2. Create a trust line between the issuing account and a consuming account establishing a maximum number of stablecoins to transfer.
 3. Send a payment of stablecoins to the consumer up to the maximum amount in the trust line.